- recursion (n.)

 - recycling (n.)

 - 1924, verbal noun from recycle (v.).
 Originally a technical term in oil-refining and similar industries; its broader consumer sense dates from 1960.

 - red (adj.1)

-The Germanic words are from PIE root *reudh- "red, ruddy" (cognates: Latin ruber, also dialectal rufus "light red," mostly of hair; Greek erythros; Sanskrit rudhira-; Avestan raoidita-; Old Church Slavonic rudru, Polish rumiany, Russian rumjanyj "flushed, red," of complexions, etc.; Lithuanian raudas; Old Irish ruad, Welsh rhudd, Breton ruz "red").
+The Germanic words are from PIE root *reudh- "red, ruddy" (source also of Latin ruber, also dialectal rufus "light red," mostly of hair; Greek erythros; Sanskrit rudhira-; Avestan raoidita-; Old Church Slavonic rudru, Polish rumiany, Russian rumjanyj "flushed, red," of complexions, etc.; Lithuanian raudas; Old Irish ruad, Welsh rhudd, Breton ruz "red").
 The only color for which a definite common PIE root word has been found.
 The initial -e- in the Greek word is because Greek tends to avoid beginning words with -r-.

 Along with dead, bread (n.), lead (n.1), the vowel shortened in Middle English.
 The surname Read/Reid retains the original Old English long vowel pronunciation and is the corresponding surname to Brown-, Black, White.